GSA-TTS/identity-idva-docs/_pages/faqs.md

       padding: 10px; /* Padding inside the box */
       width: 1000px; /* Set your desired width */
       margin-top: 20px; /* Adjust the margin from the top */
+      margin-bottom: 20px; /* Adjust the margin from the bottom */
       text-align: center; /* Center align content */
     }
 	    /* Media query for smaller screens */